Shilin Night Market: What This Guide Covers

 No. 158, Dunhua North Road, Songshan District, 10548 Taipei, Taiwan, +886 2 2715 6888

-You can check rates and availability for MANDARIN ORIENTAL TAIPEI here.
+Check prices and availability for MANDARIN ORIENTAL TAIPEI.

 Is Shilin Night Market Worth Visiting